Anya1090944/rdm/README.md

-The September 11 attacks in 2001 reshaped global politics and led to the War on Terror.
+The Luddite movement, opposing industrialization, emerged in England in the early 19th century.